 This is an endurance sport so you will need to be fit.
 Running in a wetsuit is hot work so it is best practiced to get used to it.
 Running in wet trainers can be hard work too, so again it is best to practice before the event.
 Specialist wetsuits and light-weight trainers are available for these events, but many people wear or adjust/cut down an old wetsuit and wear light-weight technical socks in their running shoes to guard against blisters.

 Are there many rules?

-We will be publishing the full rules soon but basically you need to stay within 10m of your partner, make sure you attend the safety briefing, wear your swim hat for every swim, and carry all kit from start to the end of the race.
+We will be publishing the full rules soon but basically you need to stay within 10m of your partner on the swim sections and 100m on the run sections, make sure you attend the safety briefing, wear your swim hat for every swim, and carry all kit from start to the end of the race.
 Please check back to familiarise yourself with the rules once they are published.